insibalas/NLP_Tech_Talk/README.md

 ## N-Gram Analysis with NLTK

-This repository contains Python code that explores n-gram generation and frequency analysis for a sample corpus using the Natural Language Toolkit (NLTK) library.
+This code contains Python code that explores n-gram generation and frequency analysis for a sample corpus using the Natural Language Toolkit (NLTK) library.

 **Functionality:**